What Matters in Building Vision-Language-Action Models for Generalist Robots: Implementation Details

 \section{Implementation Details}

 \paragraph{Hyper-parameters and Training Details.} With different formulations, the best setting of hyperparameters like batch size, weight decay, and learning rate could be varied.
-Although OpenVLA suggests utilizing the same hyper-param as in the VLM pretrain phase, we find that a varied setting of the hyper-param could improve the performance.
+Although OpenVLA suggests utilizing the same hyperparameters as in the VLM pretrain phase, we find that a varied setting of the hyperparameters could improve the performance.

-The hyperparameters for fine-tuning VLAs are mainly derived from the VLMs training setups, for example, we select the weight decay from $[0 , 1e-1]$, and the learning rate as one of $[1e-4, 2e-5, 1e-5]$.
-We conduct a grid search over and select the one with the best performance.
+The hyperparameters for fine-tuning VLAs are mainly derived from the VLMs training setups, for example, we select the weight decay from $[0 , 1e-1]$, and the learning rate as one of $[1e-4, 5e-5, 2e-5, 1e-5]$.
+We conduct a grid search and select the one with the best performance.
 We set the global batch size as 128 and the warmup ratio is 0.25 epoch (5K steps for OpenX Embodiment pre-train).
-All models included in this paper are trained on a cluster of 4 x 8 A100 GPUs.
+All models included in this paper are trained on a cluster of 4 x 8 A100-80G GPUs.